samowen62/DeathRaceGame/README.md

 In game thrid person screenshot of the machine on the anti-grav track.

 ##TODO:
-* Make a start menu to select track scene
+* Add AI
 * Fog in the distance
-* Add AI
 * Add enum class for RacePlayer status
+* Fix issue with car clipping through track, hard to recreate